Pete’s Gear: Hiwatt CP103 and DR103W

 Hiwatt amplifier details

-The stage amplifier Pete Townshend used almost exclusively from 1970 to 1982.
+The stage amplifier Pete Townshend used almost exclusively from 1969 to 1982.
 He began using the Hiwatts model after using modified Sound City L100 amplifiers with Hiwatt badges, which he used beginning late 1968.
 The first actual Hiwatt-labeled models featured the same circuit as the CP103 but did not feature the “The Who” branded control panel faceplate.
-The first CP103 models with “The Who” faceplates appeared in 1970.
+The first CP103 models with “The Who” faceplates appeared in late 1969.

 - middle presence controls .

 - Two additional volume controls added to give increased gain and flexibility at both the pre- and post- gain stages.